zaraktariq/maze-solver-go/README.md

 ### File Format
  - The maze data in the text file should be formatted as follows:

-Each maze is separated by a # delimiter.
+ - Each maze is separated by a # delimiter.
-Each line within a maze represents a row of the maze grid.
+ - Each line within a maze represents a row of the maze grid.
-Each value in a row represents a cell in the maze, where 0 denotes an empty cell and 1 denotes a wall.
+ - Each value in a row represents a cell in the maze, where 0 denotes an empty cell and 1 denotes a wall.
-Example
-An example maze file might look like this: